pyblosxom/pyblosxom/docs/syndication.rst

 Syndicating your blog is very important as it provides a mechanism for readers of your blog to keep up to date.
 Typically this is done with newsreader software.
-Additionally, there are web-sites that post blog entries from a variety of blogs that have similar content.
-Both newsreaders and planet-type web-sites need a semantically marked up version of your blog.
+Additionally, there are websites that post blog entries from a variety of blogs that have similar content.
+Both newsreaders and planet-type websites need a semantically marked up version of your blog.

 Most newsreaders read most of the syndication formats.
 So you